Common name: green turtle

 Scientific name: Chelonia mydas

 Conservation status: this species is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department’s Back on Track species prioritisation framework.

 Green turtles are olive-green above, usually variegated with brown, reddish-brown and black.
 They are whitish or cream below.
 The green turtle is named for the greenish colour of its fat, caused by its diet of seagrass.